 Memorable Manitobans: Gordon Augustus Stovel (1894-1942)

-Born at Winnipeg in 1894, son of Augustus B. Stovel and Emma Florence Pelette (c1866-1946), he was educated at Mulvey School, Brandon College, Wesley College, and the United Typothetae School of Printing (Indianapolis, Indiana).
+Born at Winnipeg on 3 May 1894, son of Augustus Breathwaite Stovel and Emma Florence Pelette (1867-1946), he was educated at Mulvey School, Brandon College, Wesley College, and the United Typothetae School of Printing (Indianapolis, Indiana).
 His was Vice-President in charge of sales for the family printing firm of Stovel Company.
-He married Edna McDiarmid (1894-1973), daughter of Archibald P. McDiarmid, with whom he had five children: Gordon McDiarmid Stovel (c1919-1966), A. Burton Stovel, Elizabeth Merrill “Betty” Stovel (1924-1924), Nancy Joyce Marilyn Stovel (?-?, wife of E. S. Jackson), and Charles Stuart Nelson Stovel (?-?).
-He was a councillor of the Town of Tuxedo and Chairman of the School Board.
+On 21 June 1917, he married Edna Muriel McDiarmid (1894-1973), daughter of Archibald P. McDiarmid, with whom he had five children: Gordon McDiarmid Stovel (1918-1966), Augustus Burton Stovel, Elizabeth Merrill “Betty” Stovel (1924-1924), Nancy Joyce Marilyn Stovel (1927-1998, wife of Edwin Sydney Jackson), and Charles Stuart Nelson Stovel (1930-2018).
+He was a councillor of the Town of Tuxedo and Chairman of the Tuxedo School Board.
 He was President of the Gyro Club of Winnipeg and the Winnipeg Winter Club, and a member of the Junior Board of Trade, Shriners, Manitoba Club, Niakwa Country Club, and Broadway Methodist Church.
-He died at his Winnipeg home, 124 Grenfell Boulevard, on 14 March 1942.
+He died at his Winnipeg home, 124 Grenfell Boulevard, on 15 March 1942 and was buried in the Elmwood Cemetery.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.